 Country-appropriate casual, with a flamboyant frisson.

 There is a 24-hour honesty bar and the staff have a nifty way with a cocktail shaker.
-You can also sit in the dining area with a tipple or two.

 Not available.
 If the villa is rented, a concierge service and grocery shop is included in the rates.